- This post contains affiliate links. Read more here.

-The first time I ever heard of a ThunderShirt was when I was dog-sitting my dog friend Charlie.
-She’s a border collie-whippet mix and tends to be very anxious and nervous on the whole.
-But the first day she came over for her week-long stay she stood in my teeny tiny kitchen and shivered and shook.
-She was so anxious and it made me anxious and then my anxiousness made her anxious!
+The first I heard of a ThunderShirt was when I was dog-sitting my dog friend Charlie.
+She’s a border collie-whippet mix and tends to be anxious and nervous.
+But the day she arrived for her week-long stay she stood in my kitchen and shivered and shook.
+She was so anxious that it made me anxious and then my anxiety made her anxious!
 We just stared at each other nervously for several minutes.

 I texted Sara and told her Charlie was shivering and seemed scared.

 “Oh, I forgot to give you her ThunderShirt!”